balajich004/Landing-page/README.md

 ## Note

-This is a static web page ideally made for screen's of size over 12 inches and above it is not responsive for smaller screens an it is just a beginner level project 😉.
+This is a static web page ideally made for screen's of size over 12 inches and above,it is not responsive for smaller screens as it is just a beginner level project 😉.

 ## Authors